Meet the 2017-18 Fellows in Hellenic Studies!

 The CHS is pleased to announce the Fellows in Hellenic Studies and CHS-DAI Joint Fellows for the 2017-18 academic year!
 Please visit the CHS website to view the official announcement.

 Richard H. Armstrong is Associate Professor of Classical Studies in the Honors College and The Department of Modern and Classical Languages at the University of Houston.
+He received his BA from the University of Chicago and his M. Phil. and Ph.
+D. from Yale University.
 He has published extensively on the reception of ancient culture, translation studies, and the history of psychoanalysis.
 He is the author of A Compulsion for Antiquity: Freud and the Ancient World (Cornell) and coeditor with Paul Allen Miller of the Ohio State UP series, Classical Memories / Modern Identities.
-His forthcoming publications include Companion to the Translation of Greek and Latin Epic (Blackwell) with A. Lianeri.
+His forthcoming publications include Companion to the Translation of Greek and Latin Epic (Blackwell) with A. Lianeri, and Theory and Theatricality: Classical Drama in the Age of Grand Hysteria (OUP).

 Mary R. Bachvarova is Professor in the Department of Classical Studies at Willamette University, Oregon.
 She received her A.B. in Classics from Harvard/Radcliffe College and her PhD from the Committee on the History of Culture at University of Chicago.
 Her research focus is comparative religion and literature in the ancient East Mediterranean.
 She is the co-editor of two volumes, Anatolian Interfaces: Hittites, Greeks and Their Neighbors (with B. J. Collins and I. C. Rutherford, 2008) and The Fall of Cities: Commemoration in Literature, Folk Song, and Liturgy (with D. Dutsch and A. Suter, 2016), and the author of From Hittite to Homer: The Anatolian Background of Greek Epic (2016).
 Whereas in her previous monograph she focused on how epic narratives were carried across geographic and linguistic barriers in the ancient eastern Mediterranean, in the monograph currently in progress, Calling the Gods: How Cult Practices Moved across Space and Time in the Ancient Eastern Mediterranean, she focuses on the prayers, making visible the processes of transmission and reworking of verbal art by focusing on archaeologically salient items and practices presented in the texts as effecting the gods’ movement.